autumoswitzerland/autumo-beetroot/README.md

 ## Logging

 beetRoot uses [SLF4j](https://slf4j.org).
-For the stand-alone and tomcat wep-app version, the log4j2 implementation (the one that has NOT the log4j2 bug in it...!) is used and the default configuration `cfg/logging.xml` (stand-alone) and `logging.xml` (in tomcat web-app servlet directory) is used.
+For the stand-alone and tomcat wep-app version, the log4j2 implementation (the one that has NOT the log4j2 bug in it...!) is used and the default configuration `cfg/logging.xml` (stand-alone) and/or `logging.xml` (in tomcat web-app servlet directory) is used.
 If you want to specify your own, adjust it this way:

 - stand-alone: Define a runtime parameter in the shell/bash script when starting Java:

 	`-Dlog4j2.configurationFile=file:<log-cfg-path>/myLogConfig.xml`

-- tomcat web-app: Define your log file in the 'WEB-INF/web.xml', within the parameter:
+- tomcat web-app: Define your log file in the 'WEB-INF/web.xml', parameter:

 	`beetRootLogConfig`